16 September, 2022

 There are a lot of different people who could use your mobile app.
 You can separate them in several ways.

 One way to do it is to look at how savvy they are with technical devices.

 You can find two types of users in this category:

 The users who are not comfortable with your specific (complicated to use) app.

 The onboarding process should give them an overview of the functionalities and help them understand the basic usage of your app.

 Keep it simple and don’t overwhelm them.

 A walkthrough could help to find and understand the features needed to use the app.

-Evernote gives a great onboarding example of simple progressive user onboarding.
+Evernote provides a great example of simple progressive user onboarding.
 It guides the users through every offered function.

 Strategy to use for these users: progressive onboarding.

 How to design it: Using fancy control elements is not the best idea.
 Explain how your app works step by step.

 Just focus on what’s important and helpful.
 With a progressive onboarding, you simplify complex workflows.

 Moreover, you point out hidden functions and gestures in your app.The users learn how to use the app correctly.

 In this category, you find users who understand most of the common UI and app interactions and elements.

 Take a look at the complexity of your app.